My Account

 Germany

-Not too many towns have such a lofty landmark as Breisach: the enormous cathedral with Romanesque and Gothic elements is enthroned on the 70-metre-high Münsterberg.
-A magical work of art can truly be marvelled at there: The high altar from 1525, hand-carved and positioned right at the centre, depicts the coronation of Mary.
-Just around the corner from the cathedral is a large black marble bull – the work of the artist Helmut Lotz.
-From the cathedral, the view all around is also worth taking in: to the west into Alsace, to the north-east to the Kaiserstuhl, to the south to the Eckartsberg with the remains of a fortress, to the east to the southern Black Forest.
+Not too many towns have such a lofty landmark as Breisach: the enormous cathedral with Romanesque and Gothic elements is enthroned on the 230-foot (70-meter) Münsterberg.
+A magical work of art can truly be admired there.
+The high altar from 1525, hand-carved and positioned right at the center, depicts the coronation of Mary.
+Just around the corner from the cathedral is a large black marble bull, the work of the artist Helmut Lotz.
+From the cathedral, the view all around is also worth taking in.
+To the west into Alsace, to the northeast to the Kaiserstuhl, to the south to the Eckartsberg with the remains of a fortress, to the east to the southern Black Forest.
 It is only a stone’s throw from Breisach to Furtwangen.
-There, the German Watch Museum boasts 8,000 exhibits from all over the world.
-1,000 are on show.
-Super exciting stuff.
+There, the German Watch Museum boasts thousands of exhibits from all over the world.

 Mannheim